 Change GRUB boot order manually

 In fact, it is easier than installing GRUB customizer - but with a higher chance of breaking something in our system.
-So, we need to be careful.
+So, we need to be extra careful with our every move.

 First, we open a terminal with ctrl+alt+T, and we type:

 This will seem to open our home folder.
-The difference is that we opened the home folder as root, which can be extremely dangerous because nothing will stop us from deleting an essential system file or folder by mistake.
+The difference is that we opened the home folder as root.
+Running the file manager as root on Linux can be extremely dangerous; nothing will stop us from deleting an essential system file or folder by mistake.

 On this home folder, we press ctrl+L and type /etc/grub.d/

 The file 10_linux is the current default in the GRUB boot order.
-30_os-prober is Windows.
+30_os-prober_proxy is Windows.

-After that, we close nautilus.
-We need to press ctrl+C within the terminal to get the cursor back.
+After that, we close Nemo, but not the terminal window.
+We press Ctrl+c to get the cursor back.

 To apply the changes, we type: